-Product Managers and Leadership seem to be in a love/hate relationship.
+Product Managers and Business Leadership seem to be in a love/hate relationship.
 There are many articles written by wonderful Product Managers and Thought Leaders about how we should implement product thinking.

 They have identified a schism.
 Leadership still think in terms of deadlines, budgets, and features to release, while Product Evangelists preach giving more freedom to product teams.